zhudavi2/SP2-HDM/README.txt

 - (V8) A country that economically fails, or is conquered, automatically releases its client states.

 Political changes:
+- (V10) A country's budget spending level has more effect on its approval when unemployment is high.
+- (V10) A country's stability scales with its unemployment rate.
+- (V10) Send a chat message to all players upon the beginning of any annexation, including treaty annexation and civil-war-related annexation.
 - (V9) A player who fails to create a treaty (i.e., not that other parties don't accept the treaty, but the treaty itself can't be created) will receive a chat notification of that fact.
 - (V9) A chat message is broadcast to every player when a country changes its government type.
 Thanks to memento mori for initial code.
 - (V5) When a country gains a region, it will lose stability based on the ratio of the region's population to the gaining country's population.
 The stability penalty is lower if the region is gained through trade.